kth-step/HOL4P4/INSTALL.md

 		make hol

 	This will build the HOL4 theories and associated libraries.

+6. (Optional) Install the latest version of Ott

+		opam repo add coq-extra-dev https://coq.inria.fr/opam/extra-dev
+		opam pin add ott dev -k version

+	This will allow you to re-export the HOL4 definitions in `hol/p4Script.sml` as well as the documentation in `docs/semantics/p4_defs.tex` from the Ott files in the `ott` directory.

 You may need to repeat `eval $(opam env)` depending on your choice in step 4 in order to use `ott` in the terminal.